decred/dcrdocs/docs/lightning-network/backups.md

 The contents of the file are also _encrypted_ using one of the node's private keys so they are only valid and decodable by the original node that created them.

-Note that SCB-based backups do not suffer from the unsafety limitations of the full DB copy procedure outlined previously.
+Note that SCB-based backups do not suffer from the limitations of the full DB copy procedure outlined previously.
 This is due to the fact that this method of backups does _not_ attempt to restore channel operations but only to trigger a remote channel closure via the DLP protocol so that a node may retrive its funds.

 ## Operating SCB Backups